Keith Wenning: Baltimore Ravens

 Wenning was selected 194th overall in the sixth round of the 2014 NFL draft by the Baltimore Ravens.
-His first NFL snap came against the San Francisco 49ers in Baltimore's first preseason game on August 7, 2014, and his first NFL pass completion was a 10-yard pass to undrafted rookie wide receiver Jeremy Butler for a first down against the Dallas Cowboys in the second preseason game on August 16, 2014.
+His first NFL snap came against the San Francisco 49ers in Baltimore's first preseason game on August 7, 2014, and his first NFL pass completion was a 10-yard pass to undrafted rookie wide receiver Jeremy Butler for a first down against the Dallas Cowboys in the second preseason game on August 16.
 He completed 8 of 13 passes for 117 yards in the final preseason game against the New Orleans Saints.
-Wenning was released by the Ravens on August 30 and signed to the team's practice squad on August 31, 2014.
+Wenning was released by the Ravens on August 30 and was re-signed to the team's practice squad the following day.

-He was released by the team on May 12, 2015.
+Wenning was released by the team on May 12, 2015.

 Cincinnati Bengals

 On June 24, 2015, Wenning was signed by the Cincinnati Bengals.
-On September 5, 2015, Wenning was waived by the Bengals.
-The following day, he was signed to the Bengals' practice squad.
-On December 16, 2015, Wenning was signed to the active roster after starting quarterback Andy Dalton suffered a fractured thumb against the Pittsburgh Steelers the previous game.
+On September 5, Wenning was waived by the Bengals.
+The following day, he was re-signed to the Bengals' practice squad.
+On December 16, 2015, Wenning was signed to the active roster after starting quarterback Andy Dalton suffered a fractured thumb in a game against the Pittsburgh Steelers.
 He served as A. J. McCarron's backup for the rest of the season, including a playoff game, but he never played.
-On September 3, 2016, he was waived by the Bengals.
+On September 3, 2016, Wenning was waived by the Bengals.

 New York Giants

-On December 27, 2016, Wenning was signed to the Giants' practice squad.
+On December 27, 2016, Wenning was signed to the New York Giants' practice squad.
 He signed a reserve/future contract with the Giants on January 9, 2017, which was the day after the Giants' last playoff game.
-Wenning was waived by the Giants on May 1, 2017, a few days after the Giants picked University of California quarterback Davis Webb in the 2017 NFL draft and several weeks after the team signed veteran free agent Geno Smith.
+Wenning was waived by the Giants on May 1, a few days after the Giants picked University of California quarterback Davis Webb in the 2017 NFL draft and several weeks after the team signed veteran free agent Geno Smith.